 \subsection{Optimal cluster selection via silhouette score}

-The number of clusters $k$ is not specified a priori.
-Instead, we determine $k$ empirically by maximising the silhouette score \cite{Rousseeuw1987}, an internal validation metric that measures both cluster cohesion and separation, computed in the same PCA-reduced space in which clustering is performed.
-For each FUA $i$ assigned to cluster $c(i)$, we define:
+The number of clusters $k$ is selected empirically by maximising the mean silhouette coefficient $\bar{s}(k)$ \citep{Rousseeuw1987}, which jointly measures cluster cohesion and separation in the PCA-reduced space in which clustering is performed.

-where $a(i)$ is the average distance from $i$ to all other points in the same cluster (cohesion), and $b(i)$ is the minimum average distance from $i$ to points in the nearest neighbouring cluster (separation).
-The silhouette value for FUA $i$ is:

-The silhouette value ranges from $-1$ (misclassified) to $+1$ (well-clustered), with values near zero indicating points on cluster boundaries.
-The overall silhouette coefficient for a given $k$ is the mean silhouette value across all FUAs:

-We evaluate $\bar{s}(k)$ for $k = 3, 4, \ldots, 20$.
-To account for sensitivity to initialisation, each $k$ is evaluated across 20 independent random seeds, and we report the mean and standard deviation of the silhouette score across seeds.
-The optimal number of clusters is selected as $k^* = \operatorname{argmax}_{k} \bar{s}(k)$, where $\bar{s}(k)$ is averaged over all seeds.
-This procedure yields $k^* = 17$ clusters (mean silhouette $0.267 \pm 0.013$).
-The moderate absolute value of the silhouette coefficient is expected given the continuous nature of growth dynamics: urban economies do not fall into sharply separated types but rather occupy overlapping regions of trajectory space, with regime boundaries representing zones of gradual transition rather than hard discontinuities.
+We sweep $k = 3, \ldots, 20$ with 20 independent random seeds per $k$ and select $k^* = \operatorname{argmax}_k \bar{s}(k)$, where $\bar{s}(k)$ is averaged across seeds (Supplementary Figure ~\ref{fig:Silhoutte}).
+This procedure yields $k^* = 17$ with mean silhouette $0.267 \pm 0.013$.
+The final cluster assignment is obtained by re-fitting k-means at $k^* = 17$ using the seed that maximised silhouette during the sweep; all downstream analyses (regime trajectory characterisation, shock detection, propagation network construction) are based on these 17 clusters.

+The absolute silhouette coefficient is moderate, as expected, given the continuous nature of growth dynamics: urban economies do not fall into sharply separated types but rather occupy overlapping regions of trajectory space, with regime boundaries representing zones of gradual transition rather than hard discontinuities.